shadz22/My-CV/README.md

 - Responsible for making the company compliant with the Maritime Labour Convention (MLC)
 - Checking and verifying Seafarers’ Safety & Survival and medical certificates and qualifications, booking training courses for candidates and arranging medical and drug screening examinations
 - Liaising with other agencies for the arrangement of visas and work permits
 - Managing candidate’s mobilisation and demobilisation by arranging flights, transports and accommodations internationally

+## Education

+#### Makers Academy (Nov 2019 - Mar 2020)
+A Software Development Bootcamp focusing on the following:

+- Agile methodologies
+- Object-oriented programming
+- Test Driven Development
+- OOP, TDD, MVC
+- Ruby, Ruby on Rails, JavaScript, (some Python)
+- HTML5, CSS,
+- jQuery
+- SQL
+- Ajax
+- RSpec, Jasmin, Capybara
+- Pair Programming
+- XP Values

+#### Middlesex University.
+London (Sep 2005 - Jul 2009)

+- BSc Business Information Systems with Information Technology

+  *Upper Second-Class Honours*

+#### Coleg Glan Hafren College, Cardiff (Sep 2001 - Jun 2003)

+- BTEC National Diploma in Information Technology

 ## Hobbies